-The carbide-tipped blade (No. 971) is trapezoidal in shape.
+The carbide-tipped blade (No. 971) makes a trapezoidal groove.
 The deeper the groove is cut, the wider the groove.
 Use caution not to cut a wider groove than the welding rod to be used.
 The diamond blade (No. 972) creates a semi-circular groove.